How to reduce shopping friction and deliver rewarding experiences

 All modern retail success stories, from Amazon and Ryanair to DollarShaveClub and Walmart have been built using variations on this rule.

 Customers can easily choose away from you.
-But if you reduce friction and offer more reward than your competitors you can become more Relatively Attractive and steal customers away from them.
+But if you improve customer experience strategy by reducing friction and offer more reward than your competitors you can become more Relatively Attractive and steal customers away from them.

 1. Make it easy to buy from you – REDUCE FRICTION